GUIDE TO SHORT BREAKS

 Please indicate how you would like to receive your grant if successful by completing the Payment Details form.
 We can only pay the grant into the carer’s bank account or a joint bank account.
 Cheques must be payable to the carer.
 For young carers the payment will only be made to the person who has signed the application.

-- All applications must be submitted using the appropriate form either via email or by post
+- All applications must be submitted using the appropriate form below either online, via email or by post

 - Applications will be assessed by a panel made up of a Carers of West Lothian staff member, a Carers of West Lothian board member, and 2 carers